lmfit/asteval/doc/motivation.rst

 How Safe is asteval?
 =======================

-Asteval definitely avoids many of the exploits that make :py:func:`eval` is dangerous.
+Asteval avoids the known exploits that make :py:func:`eval` dangerous.
 For reference, see, `Eval is really dangerous
 <http://nedbatchelder.com/blog/201206/eval_really_is_dangerous.html>`_ and
 the comments and links therein.
-Clearly, making :py:func:`eval` perfectly safe from malicious user input is a difficult prospect.
-Basically, if one can cause Python to seg-fault, safety cannot be guaranteed.
+From this discussion it is apparent that not only is :py:func:`eval` unsafe, but that it is a difficult prospect to make any program that takes user input perfectly safe.
+In particular, if a user can cause Python to crash with a segmentation fault, safety cannot be guaranteed.
+Asteval explicitly forbids the exploits described in the above link, and works hard to prevent malicious code from crashing Python or accessing the underlying operating system.
 That said, we cannot guarantee that asteval is completely safe from malicious code.
 We claim only that it is safer than the builtin :py:func:`eval`, and that you might find it useful.

-Asteval tries to avoid many known exploits and unsafe actions.
 Some of the things not allowed in the asteval interpreter for safety reasons include:

   * importing modules.
 Neither 'import' nor '__import__' are supported.
   * create classes or modules.